Department of French and Italian

 Courses taught in the department place varying emphases on language, literary history and interpretation, aesthetics and literary theory, and cultural and intellectual history.
 Students are therefore able to pursue courses of study that are consistent with their own interests.
 To complement this individualized approach to students' plans of study, the department offers four distinct tracks within the concentration in French and/or Italian:

-1. Concentration in French or Italian language, literature, and culture: Students concentrate in French or Italian.
+1. Concentration in One language, literature, and culture.
+Students concentrate in French or Italian.
 Eight upper-division courses are counted toward concentration.
 At least five of these must be in the language and subject of concentration.
 Up to three of the eight may be cognate courses approved by the departmental representative and drawn from other sections of the department or from other humanities and social science subjects.

-2. Concentration in French or Italian with Another Language, Literature, and Culture: Students intending to combine work in French or Italian with another language, civilization, and culture normally take a minimum of eight upper-division courses: five in French or Italian, and three in the other relevant language.
+2. Concentration in Two languages, literatures, and cultures.
+Students intending to combine work in two languages, civilizations, and cultures normally take a minimum of eight upper-division courses: five in one of the languages (one of which may be a cognate), and three in the other relevant language.
+The first language of concentration must be either French or Italian.

-3. Concentration in French or Italian and Another Field: Students intending to combine work in French or Italian and another related field normally take a minimum of eight upper-division courses: five in the relevant language and literature and three in the other field.
-For example, students specializing in French or Italian and history, politics, or art and archaeology, might take appropriate courses in those departments, such as HIS 350, 351 or HIS 345, 365; POL 372, 381, or 391; or ART 319, 320, or 333.
+3. Concentration in Literature and Any other related field approved by the departmental representative.
+Students intending to combine work in French or Italian and another related field normally take a minimum of eight upper-division courses: five in the relevant language and literature (one of which may be a cognate), and three in the other field.
+For example, students specializing in French or Italian and History, Politics, or Art and Archaeology, might take appropriate courses in those departments, such as HIS 345, 350, 351, or 365; POL 371, 372, 381, or 391; or ART 319, 320, or 333.

 Important Note: Any upper-level French or Italian course taught in English will require all written work to be completed in French or Italian in order to count toward the concentration.

 Junior Papers.
 At the time of entering the department, and in all cases no later than spring of the sophomore year, students should discuss their likely area of interest with the departmental representative in order to make the attribution of junior advisers as appropriate as possible.
-The adviser will be assigned at the end of the Sophomore year.
-Students should get in touch with their junior adviser and plan regular meetings.
+The adviser will be assigned at the beginning of junior year.
+Students should get in touch with their Junior Adviser and plan regular meetings.
+In consultation with their adviser, students will also choose the language in which they will draft their paper.
+Responsibility for making and keeping these arrangements falls on the student.

 The first junior paper, written in the fall semester, should be about 4,000 words.
 The second junior paper, written in the spring semester, should be between 5,000 and 8,000 words.
 Both junior papers may be written in English, in which case a three-page summary in the relevant language must be provided.
 If the paper is written in the relevant language, a three-page summary in English is required.